Day 2 – Sessions and Speakers

 Nico Stengel is Professor of Tour Operator Management and Travel Distribution at Kempten University of Applied Sciences, Germany.
 He studied Transport Economics (diploma), specialising in tourism economics, at the Technical University of Dresden and the Universitat de les Illes Balears (UIB).
 He worked as a research assistant at the Harz University of Applied Sciences and completed his doctorate at the Leuphana University of Lüneburg.
 He gained professional experience with tour operators and online travel agencies.
 His research focusses on digital tourism, travel distribution, rural tourism and camping tourism.

-Session 5.3 Collaboration
+Session 5.3 Collaboration & Education

 Rachael Callahan is the Statewide Agritourism Coordinator for the University of California Sustainable Agriculture Research and Education Program.
 In this role, she assists farmers in diversifying their revenue by participating in agritourism activities, conducts research on the impacts of agritourism, and fosters a statewide network of agritourism stakeholders.
 Ms. Callahan holds a Bachelor's degree in International Affairs from the University of Georgia and Master's degree in Global Environmental Policy from American University.